lulugo19/mci-ss18/README.md

     2.6. verify his/her identification by checking the entries for his/her Matrikelnummer

-      2.6.1. if he/she gives his/her Multica check the entries for his/her Matrikelnummer
+      2.6.1. check the entries for his/her Matrikelnummer

-      2.6.2. if he/she shows his/her ID check the entries for his/her name and verify the Matrikelnummer
+      2.6.2. check the entries for his/her name and verify the Matrikelnummer

     2.7. reject the lender